Philippa of Dreux

 Philippa of Dreux, Dame de Coucy (1192–1242) was a daughter of Robert II of Dreux and his second wife Yolande de Coucy.

 Family

 Philippa was the fifth of seven children born to her parents, Robert II of Dreux and his second wife Yolande de Coucy.

 Spouse and children

-In 1219 she married Henry II of Bar (1190–1239), the son of Theobald I of Bar.
+In 1219, Philippa married Henry II of Bar (1190–1239), the son of Theobald I of Bar and Ermesinde (Isabella) of Bar-sur-Seine.